 Undercurrents: The River as Metaphor will run from June 10 – July 30, 2017 in the Dorsky Museum’s Alice and Horace Chandler Gallery and North Gallery.

-The Hudson Valley Artists exhibition is open to all emerging and mid-career artists with a permanent mailing address and active art practice in Columbia, Dutchess, Greene, Orange, Putnam, Rockland, Sullivan, Ulster, and Westchester Counties who have not had a major one-person museum exhibition and who do not have an exclusive contract with a commercial gallery.
+The Hudson Valley Artists exhibition is open to all emerging and mid-career artists with a permanent mailing address and active art practice in Columbia, Dutchess, Greene, Orange, Putnam, Rockland, Sullivan, Ulster, and Westchester Counties who have not had a major one-person museum exhibition and who are not currently represented by a commercial art gallery.
 Students are not eligible.
 There is no application fee.

-Artists are invited to submit a maximum of six images or files of work created in 2013 or later.
+Artists are invited to submit a maximum of six images or files of work created in 2015 or later.
 Artworks created in traditional media as well as audio, video, film, and performance are welcome.
-Proposals and plans for new works (including installation or performance) to be created for this exhibition may also be submitted.
+Proposals and plans for new works, including installation or performance, to be created for this exhibition may also be submitted.